Procedure Guide ·Gastropexy ·2026

 Dog Gastropexy - costs, what to expect & insurance

-Preventive gastropexy costs $400-$1,500 when done with spay/neuter, or $1,500-$3,000 as a standalone surgery.
-This procedure permanently attaches the stomach to the abdominal wall, preventing the deadly twisting (volvulus) that occurs in bloat.
-It's recommended for large and giant breeds at high risk for gastric dilatation-volvulus (GDV).
+Gastropexy costs $400-$1,500 with spay/neuter, or $1,500-$3,000 standalone.
+This permanently attaches the stomach to the abdominal wall, preventing the deadly twisting (volvulus) in bloat.
+Recommended for large and giant breeds at high risk for gastric dilatation-volvulus (GDV).

 Gastropexy - vet costs and insurance